ray-project/ray/doc/source/handling-dependencies.rst

   # Create a Ray task, which inherits the above runtime env.
   @ray.remote
   def f():
-      # The function will have its working_dir changed to /path/to/files
+      # The function will have its working directory changed to its node's
+      # local copy of /path/to/files.
       return open("hello.txt").read()

   print(ray.get(f.remote())) # Hello World!